Research

 Violence and Education in Rio: The Effect of Crime Exposure on University Entrance Exam Scores

-Funding: Weiss Fund ($12,900); IHS Research & Travel Grant; Jacobs Social Impact Summer Research Fellowship ($6,000)
+Funding: Weiss Fund ($12,900); IHS Research & Travel Grant; Jacobs Social Impact Summer Research Grant ($6,000)

 Abstract